aidanmorgan/buckwild/design/protocol/03-packet-architecture.md

-# Complete Packet Format Specifications
+# Packet Architecture and Format Specifications

+This document defines the complete packet format specifications for the protocol, including all packet types, header structures, and field definitions.

 ## Overview

-This document defines the complete packet format specifications for the protocol, including all packet types, header structures, and field definitions.
 The packet format provides the fundamental data structures used for all network communication between peers.

-## Purpose and Rationale

-The packet format specification serves several critical functions:

-- **Protocol Foundation**: Defines the basic communication units that enable all protocol functionality
-- **Header Optimization**: Provides an optimized common header format that reduces overhead while maintaining necessary information
-- **Type Consolidation**: Consolidates multiple legacy packet types into fewer, more efficient types with sub-type extensions
-- **Field Efficiency**: Moves conditional fields to packet payloads to minimize header size for all packets
-- **Extensibility**: Provides sub-type mechanisms that allow future protocol extensions without breaking compatibility

-The optimized design reduces the common header from 64 to 50 bytes (21.9% reduction) while maintaining all necessary functionality and providing better extensibility through the sub-type architecture.
+The design has been optimized to reduce overhead while maintaining all necessary functionality and providing better extensibility.

 ## Key Concepts